-Today Sophia and I made spelt banana bread.
+Today my preschooler and I made spelt banana bread.
 I thought I’d try using the spelt in my favorite banana bread recipe, since the last time I tried doing spelt (yeast) bread it was a spectacular failure.
 I basically ended up with a giant bread bowl, it fell so much.
 It tasted good, though.
-I rather like spelt, so that’s good news.
+I really like spelt, so that’s good news.

 She is especially good at stirring up the ingredients.
 I hardly helped her this time.
 I measured them, and that was about it.
 It took all of her self-control to even let me measure them, too.
 That’s how badly she wants to do everything herself.
 Sometimes I go into the kitchen and find interesting “soup” that she has made for me.
 The last one consisted of pickle juice, unpopped popcorn kernels and olives.
 Maybe she won’t be Martha Stewart, after all.